SyedHimaayath/Log-Analysis/README.md

 # Log-Analysis

 ### Overview
-> A reporting tool that printd out reports based on the data in the database.
-This reporting tool is a Pytho program using the psycopg2 module to connect to the database.
+> A reporting tool that prints out reports based on the data in the database.
+This reporting tool is a Python program using the psycopg2 module to connect to the database.

 ### How to Run?